 Sandy is happily married and the proud mother of two happily married daughters.
 She is inspired by the many wonders of creation – not the least of which is how wonderfully made we are.
 She enjoys pursuing diverse interests such as; creative endeavors with arts and crafts, photography, reading, volunteer work and generally enjoying the out of doors.

-Jennifer Min was born in South Korea & came to the United States at the age of 10.
+Jennifer Min was born in South Korea and came to the United States at the age of 10.
 She has always been in awe of the workings of the human body and the exciting new findings in the effectiveness of Transfusion-Free medicine.
-Having worked as an oncology nurse navigator & a general surgery nurse, I feel privileged to work with our patient population who feel that their well-being involves the mind, body & spirit and embrace the availability of the program to be able to make informed choices & feel supported as they receive this care.
+Having worked as an oncology nurse navigator and a general surgery nurse, I feel privileged to work with our patient population who feel that their well-being involves the mind, body and spirit and embrace the availability of the program to be able to make informed choices and feel supported as they receive this care.
 Being a certified Korean medical interpreter, I am excited to be able to help those with a language/cultural barrier to the healthcare delivery system and their limitations in understanding the alternative treatment options when they request Transfusion Free Medicine and Surgery.

 Myriah Perez is the newest member of the transfusion free team, joining Franciscan Health Care after working with Providence Health system since 2004.
 When a close friend's daughter had open heart surgery, Myriah realized she wanted to have a share in caring for those in need.
 She began her career at St. Vincent medical center in Portland Oregon on a 70 bed Cardiology/Telemetry unit.
 She filled the role of both floor nurse and charge nurse and obtained her PCCN specialty certification.
 In the aftermath of hurricane Katrina, Myriah heeded the call for volunteers to help rebuild homes in New Orleans Louisiana.
 It was the experience of a lifetime, and it was while volunteering there that she met her wonderful husband.